firestack/firestack/README.md

 # Hello 👋🏻, I'm Kayla
-I like to build software that helps others
+I build software that helps people
 - 😄 Pronouns: [she/her](http://my.pronoun.is/she) | [they/them](http://my.pronoun.is/they/.../themselves)
-- 🔭 I’m currently working on BCacheFS Conversion to Rust 🦀 and Nix❄️ Reproducable Build Pipeline
+- 🔭 I’m currently wishing I was working on BCacheFS Conversion to Rust 🦀 and Nix❄️ Reproducable Build Pipeline
-- 🌱 I’m currently learning and using [NixOS](https://github.com/nixos/nixpkgs) with Nix Flakes
+- 🔥 I’m a [NixOS](https://github.com/nixos/nixpkgs) power user with Nix Flakes, and use a configuration on Linux and MacOS
 - 👯 I’m looking to collaborate on Rust projects

 - 📫 How to reach me: github.profile@kaylafire.me